SignalFlagZ/RPi3_Switchable_HOTSPOT/README.md

 ## Introduction
 This is the configuration script to set up HOTSPOT for Raspberry Pi 3.
-It make easy to switch between client mode and AP mode.
+It makes easy to switch between client mode and AP mode.
 Scanning essids and auto-configure wifi mode at boot up.
 Configurations are based on : http://elinux.org/RPI-Wireless-Hotspot
 ## Installation
 ### Download scripts.